Crisis Innovation: Evidence from the Great Depression

 Babina, Tania, Asaf Bernstein, and Filippo Mezzanotti.
-"Crisis Innovation."
-Columbia Business School, September 22, 2020.
+"Crisis Innovation: Evidence from the Great Depression."
+Columbia Business School, November 10, 2021.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.